murvetuslu/CodePipeline/README.md

 Cloudformation stack have some need parameters.
 CI/CD pipeline was created when cloudformation stack create progress is completed.

-When the codecommit source changed, codepipeline will be triggered automaticly, then Cloudformation create a chage set with template.yml for Cloudformation stack where lambda function is created then The cange set will be automaticly executed.
+When the codecommit source changed, codepipeline will be triggered automatically, then Cloudformation create a chage set with template.yml for Cloudformation stack where lambda function is created then The cange set will be automatically executed.

 **Secondly**, create a another cloudformation stack via **ALbTarget.json**